Six of the Most Fun Dining Experiences for Kids in Sydney

 THE HERO OF WATERLOO in the Rocks has a long history (by Australian standards at least) and there is a secret tunnel leading from the cellar to the harbour, believed to have been used for rum smuggling, and dragging drunk sailors out to the boats where they would wake up onboard and forced to crew the clipper.
 You can even see the shackles still hanging in the downstairs cellar.
 Rumours that in 1849, the publican pushed his wife down the stairs have led some to believe her ghost remains in the bar, and they take patrons on free ghost tour walks.
 The menu is fancy pub grub, and while there is no kids menu the tapas menu has plenty for little ones – like beef sliders or meatballs, all under $10.

 While the options in Sydney are currently suited more to adults and families with older kids, it would be remiss not to mention dinner theatre as a fun dining option.
-Fright Night in Liverpool has a spooky variety show while Dirty Dick’s Theatre Restaurant in Rydalmere and The Entrance is a medieval themed night with an interactive comedy show.
+Fright Night in Campbeltown has a spooky variety show while Dirty Dick’s Theatre Restaurant in Rydalmere and The Entrance is a medieval themed night with an interactive comedy show.
 There is no swearing or crudity, but plenty of innuendo and adult humour so parental guidance is needed.

 Elvis Pizza in Rushcutters Bay has one of Australia’s best Elvis impersonators perform on Friday and Saturday nights.
 This show is totally G-rated and recommended for kids over 4, but only starts at 9:30 pm so will be a late night for the little ones.
 The cost is $59 per person for a set menu of Pizza, Pasta and Salad and the show, with kids 4-10 years old paying $30.

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!